Azure-Samples/azd-template-artifacts/docs/development-guidelines/operational-guidelines.md

 All development must be be done in feature branches.

 > [!IMPORTANT]
-> When the template is already published the [https://github.com/microsoft/template-validation-action](https://github.com/microsoft/template-validation-action) must be configured to run when opening a pull-request against `main` (or the base branch).
+> When the template is already published the [https://github.com/microsoft/template-validation-action](https://github.com/microsoft/template-validation-action), it must be configured to run when opening a pull-request against `main` (or the base branch).
 No pull-request should be approved and merged without passing the validation.

 When the issue is completed, close it, referencing the pull-request that has addressed it.